-The causes of disagreement in life are generally caused by one of 10 reasons.
-By understanding these reasons, you can better navigate arguments.
+The causes of disagreement in life are caused by one of 10 reasons.
+By understanding these reasons you can conquer arguments like a pro.

 #1 Formal and non-formal education

 Your education, be it formal or non-formal, plays a massive role in shaping how you view the world.
 What you learn and experience during your formative years can mold your perspectives for life.

 Your social class can also influence your access to information.
 For instance, if you grew up in poverty, you might have had limited internet access, hindering your ability to explore certain topics available only online.